 DFID requires you to publish information every quarter and within 6 months of signing your Accountable Grant Agreement.

 Grant holders are also required to add information pertaining to their organisation including an organisation’s budget and open document.
 Details of the requirements can be found on the GOV.UK website (link opens in a new tab).

 - What should I do if I suspect that the DFID funds are being used inappropriately or fraudulently?

 If you suspect that the DFID funds are being misappropriated or used in ways other than for what they were intended, please contact your PRM immediately to share your concerns.
 Your information will be treated confidentially.

 All grant holders in receipt of DFID funds must have clear and robust financial accounting controls which should include reference to anti-bribery, corruption and fraud policies.
-Please refer to sections 44-47 (Fraud and Corruption) of your grant arrangement for further information in relation to this.
+Please refer to the Fraud and Corruption section of your grant arrangement for further information in relation to this.